Energy and the Poor - Black Carbon in Developing Nations

 Other skills goals for this activity

-Students will work in two separate groups; one group that will search the internet and collect references and information and one group that will need to synthesize the information gathered.
+Students will work in two separate groups; one group that will search the internet and collect references and information and one group that will synthesize the information gathered.

 Description of the activity/assignment

-In class, students will generate a list of broad topics that the article has touched on, adding new topics that may come up during the discussion (health effects, climate change, use of solar technology and improving stove efficiency, land use, black carbon legislation).
+In class, students will generate a list of broad topics that the article has touched on, adding new topics that may come up during the discussion (for example, health effects, climate change, use of solar technology and improving stove efficiency, land use, black carbon legislation).
 The jigsaw method is used to form two sets of working groups.
-Within the first small group, each student must become conversant in a topic related to black carbon.
-Students of the second, multi-topic group must work together to create a concept map and short explanatory paper.
+Within the first small group, each student will become knowledgeable on one topic related to the impacts of black carbon.
+Students in the second, multi-topic group will work together to create a concept map and short collaborative paper.

 This activity connects household energy use to a wide variety of related topics, from social implications of time spent wood-gathering to air pollution and respiratory problems in the poor, to low-cost solar technology and climate change.

-In class, students will generate a list of broad topics that the article has touched on, adding new topics that may come up during the discussion (health effects, climate change, use of solar technology and improving stove efficiency, land use, black carbon legislation).
+In class, students will generate a list of broad topics that the article has touched on, adding new topics that may come up during the discussion (for example, health effects, climate change, use of solar technology and improving stove efficiency, land use, black carbon legislation).
 The jigsaw method is used to form two sets of working groups.
-Within the first small group, each student must become conversant in a topic related to black carbon.
-Students of the second, multi-topic group must work together to create a concept map and short explanatory paper.
+Within the first small group, each student will become knowledgeable on one topic related to the impacts of black carbon.
+Students in the second, multi-topic group will work together to create a concept map and short collaborative paper.

 This activity connects household energy use to a wide variety of related topics, from social implications of time spent wood-gathering to air pollution and respiratory problems in the poor, to low-cost solar technology and climate change.